elidoran/node-cio/README.md

   , public: getPublicCertAsBuffer()
   // example of having the buffer already and placing into an array , root: [rootCertBuffer]

+  // optionally, add this for either:
+  , rejectUnauthorized: true
+  // or these for server:
+  , requestCert: true
+  , isClientAllowed: function allowSomeClients(clientName) {
+    return clientName.indexOf('noblah') > -1;
+  }
+  , rejectClient: function rejectWithMessage(connection, clientName) {
+    connection.end('Sorry, you are not allowed, '+clientName);
+  }
 };

+// these will now use `tls`
+var client = cio.client(clientOrServerOptions);
+var server = cio.server(clientOrServerOptions);
 ```

 Both client and server also allow `rejectUnauthorized` which makes it *require* certificates and secured communication.
 See the [Node TLS documentation](https://nodejs.org/docs/latest/api/tls.html#tls_tls_connect_options_callback).